Montenegro Travel Restrictions: COVID-19 Information

 - Is public transport active: YES

-The Lipska Cave is currently closed to visitors.
+The Lipska Cave is open to visitors.

 All border crossings are open.
 Transition control is in line with the measures of the Institute of Public Health.